Parametric mode regression for bounded responses: Introduction

 Most existing works on mode regression involve nonparametric components \citep{yao2014new,chen2016nonparametric,zhang2013robust,zhao2014robust,liu2013robust,yang2014robust}.
 These nonparametric and semiparametric approaches are developed under the frequentist framework.
 A few developments under the Bayesian framework include \citet{yu2012bayesian} and \citet{damien2017bayesian}.
 Even though nonparametric methods and semiparametric methods can protect against misleading inference caused by inadequate parametric assumptions, often at the price of low statistical efficiency, it is not unreasonable to believe that an inference procedure may still provide reliable inference for the mode of a distribution even when certain aspects, such as tails, of the distribution are not well estimated by this procedure \citep{hall1992global, zhou2018bandwidth}.
 Hence, with the potential gain in efficiency, parametric regression models can be useful in studying the association between a response and covariates via inferring the conditional mode.

 Assuming a unimodal conditional distribution for the response, we formulate in Section~\ref{s:modelslkh} two new classes of mode regression models for a bounded response.
 Bounded response data are ubiquitous in practice, with the ADAS-11 score as one example.
 Other examples include rates or proportions, such as a disease prevalence, the fraction of household income spent on food, and the proportion of food and hygienic waste in residential solid waste.
 Although, technically, one can often map a bounded response to a new response whose support is the entire real line, say, via a logit transformation for a rate response, and then carry out regression analysis on the new response, it is practically more appealing to directly study the association between the original response and covariates.
+This practical consideration, along with the observation that many proportion responses encountered in practice are asymmetrically distributed, motivated the beta regression model proposed by \citet{ferrari2004beta}, with the mean of the beta distribution depending on covariates. \citet{smithson2006better} followed a similar strategy to formulate a regression model for a response bounded on [0, 1], where they specified a mean model and a variance model as functions of two sets of covariates separately.
+They later generalized this regression model by using a mixture of beta distributions \citep{verkuilen2012mixed}.
+Starting from a beta regression model, \citet{guolo2014beta} incorporated the serial dependence between responses via a Gaussian copula to model time series data bounded on the unit interval.
+Following the construction of their regression models, all the aforementioned works carry out frequentist inference, mostly based on maximum likelihood.
+Under the Bayesian inferential framework, \citet{bayes2012new} replaced the beta distribution with the beta rectangular distribution, defined as the mixture of a beta distribution and a uniform distribution, to achieve more robustness to outliers of a proportion response. \citet{figueroa2013mixed} introduced mixed Bayesian regression models by incorporating random effects in the linear predictor when specifying the mean function.
+Also considering Bayesian regression analysis for bounded data, \citet{migliorati2018new} proposed a flexible \mytextcolor{beta} distribution for the response given covariates based on a special mixture of two beta distributions to balance between flexibility and tractability.
+Unlike all the above regression models which focus on inferring the conditional mean of a bounded response, \citet{bayes2017quantile} developed quantile regression models for bounded responses built upon on beta distributions. \citet{barrientos2012fully} took on a fully nonparametric Bayesian approach to model the covariates-dependent distribution of a bounded response.
+One major feature of our work that distinguishes it from these existing works on regression analysis for bounded data is that the conditional mode is the focal point of inference.
+This very key feature motivates our construction of the regression models presented in Section~\ref{s:modelslkh}